 homebuilding sites use energy, water, and materials to cut.

-impacts on human health and the environment.
+human health and the environment.
+Building a

-Building a green home means making
+high performance home means making

 environmentally preferable and sustainable